christran85-cyber/enterprise-security-operations-lab/README.md

 ---

-# 12. Findings Documentation
+# 11. Assessment Findings Documentation

 A Phase 12 findings record was created on SOC-Kali to summarize the assessment.

-The findings included:

 ### Reconnaissance

 - Nmap identified the web application on TCP/3000
 - WhatWeb identified OWASP Juice Shop
-- Nikto performed vulnerability enumeration
+- Nikto performed web vulnerability enumeration

 ### Nikto Findings